The Equality Act 2010

 The Equality Act applies to all service providers and those providing goods and facilities.
 This includes, for example, those providing information, advice and day care or running leisure centre facilities.
 It applies to all services, whether or not a charge is made for them.
 It also applies to private clubs and other associations with 25 or more members which have rules about membership and select their members.
 Under this legislation, service providers must make adjustments where disabled people experience a 'substantial disadvantage'.

 What does this mean for service providers?

-- To provide auxillary aids and services (e.g. hearing loops)
+To provide auxiliary aids and services (e.g. hearing loops)

 What are the benefits of access for all?

 The Equality Act 2010 requires that service providers think ahead and take steps to address barriers that impede disabled people.
 You should not wait until someone experiences difficulties, as this may make it too late to make the necessary adjustments and could damage the reputation of your business.

 By having good access to your building and throughout it brings benefits to other customers (e.g. ramps and lifts assist customers with small children or those with heavy luggage) and enables disabled people to use your services.
 With the purple pound valued at £249 billion (combined income of the disabled in the UK) put simply, can your venue afford to miss out?